Ziv-Zakai Bound for DOAs Estimation: Simulations

 \section{Simulations}

-In this section, we evaluate the derived ZZB for multiple sources DOA estimation, where the CRB is also plotted for a reference.
-Since ZZB requires the \textit{a priori} distribution, we assume each DOA to follow a uniform distribution as $\mathcal{U}[-60^{\circ}, 60^{\circ}]$ in our simulations.
-We run $\mathcal{L} = 10,000$ Monte-Carlo trials for each data point (SNR) to obtain the involved bounds and the RMSE of DOAs estimation.
-Here, the RMSE is defined as
+In this section, we evaluate the ZZB for multiple sources DOA estimation, where both the CRB and the APB are also plotted for reference.
+Since ZZB requires the \textit{a priori} distribution, we assume each DOA to follow a uniform distribution $\mathcal{U}[-60^{\circ}, 60^{\circ}]$ in our simulations.
+We run $\mathcal{L} = 10,000$ Monte-Carlo trials for each SNR point to obtain the involved bounds and the RMSE

-where $\hat{\theta}_{\ell,(k)}$ is the estimate of $\theta_{\ell,(k)}$, the $k$-th DOA after ordering process for the $\ell$-th Monte-Carlo trial.
+of DOAs estimation.
+Here, $\hat{\theta}_{\ell,(k)}$ is the estimate of $\theta_{\ell,(k)}$, the $k$-th DOA after ordering process in the $\ell$-th Monte-Carlo trial.
 To keep sources resolvable, we assume a minimum interval of $10^{\circ}$ in each $\bm{\theta}$ in multiple sources case, i.e., $K$ DOAs in each trial are sampled with at least $10^{\circ}$ separation.
-Note that, according to \eqref{ZZB final2}, the derived ZZB is of course appropriate for multiple sources with different SNRs.
-Although any linear array configuration is applicable, here we adopt the ULA with $M=20$ sensors, where the spacing between sensors is half wavelength.
-Unless otherwise specified, the number of snapshots is fixed to $T=40$ in our simulations.
+Unless otherwise specified, the number of snapshots is fixed to $T=40$, and a ULA with $M=20$ half-wavelength inter-element spacing sensors is adopted in our simulations, although any linear array configuration is applicable.